vinodrajendran001/mitosis_detection/README.md

 #### UNet

-U-Net architecture follows an encode-decode cascade structure, where the encoder gradually compresses information into lower-dimnesional representation.
-Then the decoder this information back to the original image dimension.
+U-Net architecture follows an encode-decode cascade structure, where the encoder gradually compresses information into lower-dimensional representation.
+Then decoder this information back to the original image dimension.
 Owing to this, the architecture gets an overall U-shape which leads to the name U-Net.

 ![alt text](https://github.com/hayashimasa/UNet-PyTorch/blob/main/graphs/unet_architecture.png?raw=true)